 Despite the challenges, some financial institutions specialize in offering student loan consolidation options for individuals with bad credit.
 These lenders understand borrowers’ unique circumstances with less-than-perfect credit scores and may provide tailored loan solutions.

-These specialized lenders consider various factors beyond credit scores when evaluating loan applications.
+These specialized lenders evaluate loan applications based on various factors beyond credit scores.
 They might consider employment history, income levels, and debt-to-income ratios to assess an applicant’s financial situation.

 Pros and Cons of Student Loan Refinancing